AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 In this lesson, you will

-* Register App ID with the Apple Push Notification service (APNS).
+* Register App ID with the Apple Push Notification service (APNs).
-* Create an App Surface in AJO.
+* Create an App Surface in Journey Optimizer.
 * Update your schema to include push messaging fields.
-* Install & configure the Journey Optimizer tag extension.
+* Install and configure the Journey Optimizer tag extension.
 * Update your app to include the Journey Optimizer tag extension.
 * Validate setup in Assurance.
 * Send a test message from Assurance